 In addition to opacity, you have one other very powerful option for adjusting the strength and effect of a filter: blending modes.
 Blend modes determine how a filter interacts with the filters below it in the image stack.
 Blend modes can darken or lighten an image, depending upon the mode chosen, while others adjust contrast or color.
-ON1 Photo RAW 2023's blend modes also let you apply a blend mode to specific colors or tones in your image, making them a very useful tool for precision editing of your images.
+ON1 Photo RAW 2024's blend modes also let you apply a blend mode to specific colors or tones in your image, making them a very useful tool for precision editing of your images.
 You can apply sharpening, for example, only to the midtones in an image, which can be very helpful in a landscape image.

-To see the blending modes, click on the Blending Options gear icon at the top of a filter's pane.
-The Blending Options area will drop down from the top of the panel.
+To see the blending modes, click on the gear icon at the top right of the filter's pane (this is hidden by default, but displays when you hover over the pane).
+This will open the Blending tab in the Properties window.
 The blending option controls are: